SjoerdTimovanVliet/SSVEP_interface_thesis/Readme.md

   ## Setting up environment for the first analysis script
   Unfortunately the packages used for creating the videos collide with the packages required for the following statistical analyses
-  Let's create a new environment for these scripts
+  Let's create a new environment for the next script

     conda create -n  analysis python==3.9.0